 NSThread dictionary on Apple,

-JVM/Linux/MinGWTestSink for asserting log output in unit testsLogSink to send logs anywhere (remote, file, analytics)// build.gradle.kts (commonMain)
+stdout on JVM/Linux/MinGWTestSink for asserting log output in unit testsLogSink to send logs anywhere (remote, file, analytics)// build.gradle.kts (commonMain)

 commonMain.dependencies {